LordJiriX/LordJiriX/README.md

 ### I'm a beginner in Minecraft Mod Development

  I'm learning NeoForge
-### I can program in
-- Java
-- JavaScript
-- HTML
-- CSS

 <!--
 **LordJiriX/LordJiriX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.